| Okay, so how does that translate into

 camera and use the Main Control Sphere to rotate your model into

+that position.
 Four seconds later, the model should be in exactly this same

 position, but at the 1, 2 & 3-second marks, it will have turned